veugeni/vnml/README.md

 ### What's (not) in 1.0.3 version

-- Missing additional CSS templates.
-(You can always edit the built css with your stuff if you like.
-That's the good part of having a pure HTML game.)
+- Additional CSS templates.
-- Missing fonts change / preload
+- Fonts change / preload.
+- Opengraph / SEO settings.

 ## How to install